-Guest post by Clinton Hill homeowner, Erica
+Guest blog post by Sweeten homeowner Erica

 Our apartment and all its quirks and beauties were familiar.
 We knew how we used the space, and which areas needed to become a better fit.
-We had a budget and vision.
+We had a budget for the kitchen and vision.
 But who could we trust to help us move forward with our ideas?
 Just choosing the right paint color felt overwhelming, so finding the right designer was a challenge.

 Just choosing the right paint color felt overwhelming, so finding the right designer was a challenge.

-On that first warm Fall evening, she sat in our living room and listened carefully as we described what we hoped our home would be.
+On that first warm fall evening, she sat in our living room and listened carefully as we described what we hoped our home would be.
 We knew we wanted to remove a wall, upgrade the contractor-grade cabinetry, replace the appliances, and install under-cabinet lighting.
 But we were unsure of the process and the things we could not see.
 After talking, she immediately popped up and put her superhero design tools to work—her x-ray vision which saw through walls, and her tape measure.
-It was clear that she was the right fit.

 Initial sketches removed the wall between the kitchen and the dining area completely, as well as part of the wall between the kitchen and the living room.
 We were seeking to strike a balance between Joshua’s partiality to completely open spaces and my desire to keep some visual privacy.
 Receptive to our decision to keep the entire wall between the living room and kitchen intact, the plan removed only the wall between the kitchen and the dining area.

-Our contractor’s keen eye helped us ask so many more questions about the space.
-I never noticed that the sight lines of our parquet floors were uneven and misaligned.
-(Joshua was right.
-The floors needed to be replaced.)
-And the moment she began to speak of light from the kitchen window spilling into the back corner of the living room, I realized that the space would be transformed in ways I was not expecting.
-With the wall down, of course the kitchen window would be visible as you enter the apartment.
+I realized that the space would be transformed in ways I was not expecting the moment she began to speak of light from the kitchen window spilling into the back corner of the living room.
+With the wall down, of course, the kitchen window would be visible as you enter the apartment.
 The decision to move the refrigerator out of the original kitchen footprint into what was once a hallway closet provided more options on where the sink and dishwasher could be.

-I knew that our Sweeten expert had particular expertise in millwork.
+I knew that our Sweeten contractor had expertise in millwork.
 Our kitchen, filled with unexpected nooks and crannies, was a design dilemma that custom cabinetry could solve.
 I envisioned white cabinetry to brighten up the kitchen, and we trusted our contractor’s desire to include natural wood via open shelving and some cabinetry with a walnut finish.
 The shelving she created is the perfect platform for us to display our spices, cookbooks, vases, and the all-important pilon for grinding plantains.

-Every tile seemed to fall short—wrong tint, incorrect size, too dominating, etc. Just as we were ready to hit the pause button on this decision, Joshua’s eye caught a simple hexagonal tile of soft turquoise blue that was tucked away.
-This 3D recycled glass tile from TileBar complemented the cabinetry color, the wood finish and it was the right size.
+Every tile seemed to fall short—wrong tint, incorrect size, too dominating, etc. But then Joshua’s eye caught a simple hexagonal tile of soft turquoise blue.
+This 3D recycled glass tile complemented the cabinetry color, the wood finish, and it was the right size.
 The result is a beautiful canvas that pulls the white cabinetry and quartz countertops together.
 Last, but certainly not least, it serves as a surprising showcase for my favorite red cast iron Dutch oven.

 The weekend before demolition day, our contractor came by to finalize things.
 “I’m so nervous,” I admitted.

 Making decisions was easy.
-Rather than ask us to look at every iteration of countertop or knob, our contractor used her designer instincts and presented us with a few options, and the design sensibility connected across the space.
+Rather than ask us to look at every iteration of countertop or knob, our contractor presented us with a few options, and the design sensibility connected across the space.
 The nickel handles on the cabinet doors pick up the subtle specks of silver accents in the quartz countertops coordinating well with the steel appliances.
-It was something I only noticed once the kitchen was complete.
+I only noticed it once the kitchen was complete.

 Now, when you walk into our apartment, three things jump out at you: the welcoming natural light that flows in from the windows, rich wood elements on the cabinetry and shelving, and the turquoise tile of the backsplash.

 The weekend before demolition day, our contractor came by to finalize things.
 “I’m so nervous,” I admitted.
-Warmly, she replied, “Don’t worry.
-You’re gonna love it.
-Trust me.”
-At the end of the first day—demolition day—we were awestruck the moment we walked in.
-Debris and concrete walls filled much of the living area, but we felt the homeyness of the space.
+“Don’t worry,” she warmly replied.
+“You’re gonna love it.”
+Debris and concrete walls filled much of the living area after the first demolition day, but we felt the homeyness of the space.
 The light from the newly visible window greeted us as we entered in a way we never expected.
 I looked at Joshua and said, “I didn’t realize how much of me was in this place.
 Now we get to create this space together.”
 We couldn’t relish it more!

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration, and when you’re ready to renovate, start your renovation on Sweeten.